google/lecam-gan/biggan_cifar/README.md

 `--dataset` commands.

 ## Notes
-This repository is built based one the Implementation from [DiffAug](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-cifar).
+This repository is built based on the implementation from [DiffAug](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-cifar).